Zayn Malik: Fashion

+Film and television

+In September 2016, Malik was reported to be an executive producer on Dick Wolf's series Boys.
+The NBC project was reported to be inspired by Malik's time in One Direction.

+Malik had a voice role in the 2024 animated film 10 Lives, as the henchmen Cameron and Kirk.
+He was also credited as the film's executive music producer.

+In October 2025, it was announced that Malik would appear in a Netflix docuseries with his former bandmate Louis Tomlinson.
+The series would have followed the singers in a road trip across the United States, and been released in 2026.
+However, in April 2026, the series was reported to have been cancelled, following rumours of conflict between Malik and Tomlinson.

 Philanthropy and activism

 Malik is an official ambassador of the British Asian Trust charity group, which aims to improve the lives of disadvantaged people in South Asia.
-With his former group One Direction, he contributed to African fundraising events with Comic Relief.
 In April 2014, Malik donated his guitar to the Kean's Children Fund in Dundee, Scotland; the charity's founder, Charlie Kean, organised an online auction for the guitar and used the money raised to buy iPads for the children's ward at Ninewells.
 In 2016, Malik sponsored a box at Bradford City for underprivileged children to watch football.
 In January 2020, Malik donated £10,000 toward a five-year-old girl's medical treatment through GoFundMe page her mother made to raise money.

 In May and June 2020, Malik expressed support for the Black Lives Matter movement by sharing links to petitions and donating to the George Floyd memorial fund.
 During the 2014 Gaza War, Malik posted the message "#FreePalestine" on Twitter, causing him to receive angry responses and death threats online.

-In November 2022 in support of an initiative by The Food Foundation, Malik wrote a public letter to British Prime Minister Rishi Sunak urging him to widen the access to free school meals during the cost of living crisis.
+In November 2022, in support of an initiative by The Food Foundation, Malik wrote a public letter to British Prime Minister Rishi Sunak urging him to widen the access to free school meals during the cost of living crisis.
 In December 2023, Malik became an official ambassador of the Hopefield Animal Sanctuary, an organization providing shelter to injured or unwanted animals.
-Malik states that he wished to partner with the organization to "spread their message and save animals in need."
+Malik stated that he wished to partner with the organization to "spread their message and save animals in need."

+Malik was one of many artists to sign a 2023 open letter published by Artists4Ceasefire.
+The letter called for a ceasefire in the Gaza War.

+In 2024, Malik was announced as the ambassador for Bradford's year as the UK's city of culture.

 Yu-Gi-Oh!

 It was revealed on the Yu-Gi-Oh!
-Master Duel live-stream on 29 August 2024 that Malik has been the Shadow Duelist with the moniker Nocturne.
+Master Duel tournament live-stream on 29 August 2024 that Malik was the celebrity Duelist with the moniker Nocturne.